Are you thinking of building out an ADU (accessory dwelling unit) in California to save money, make money, or increase your property value?

 Multi-family ADUs are allowed to be much larger than your typical single-family ADU development.

 ADUs are beneficial for several reasons.
-Given that granny flats are additional living facilities, it provides builders the ultimate access to extra housing.
+Given that granny flats are additional living facilities, they provide builders with the ultimate access to extra housing.

 California currently faces a substantial shortage of available homes, making ADUs an excellent alternative.